 OCD + Anxiety

-Many people who come to me for OCD have spent years trying to think their way out of it — and it hasn't worked.
-That's not a failure of effort.
-It's actually the nature of the problem.
+Many people seeking treatment for OCD have spent years suffering, trying to think their way out of it — and it hasn't worked.
+You might feel hopeless, confused, exhausted.
+That's not a failure.
+It's actually how OCD operates.

 I specialize in Rumination-Focused ERP (RF-ERP), an approach that recognizes what more traditional treatments often miss: in many forms of OCD — especially "Pure O" — the compulsion isn't something you do with your hands.
 It's something you do with your mind.
 The analyzing, the reviewing, the searching for certainty or resolution — that mental effort is the compulsion, and it's what keeps the cycle alive.